TRISTINWATKINS/TRISTINWATKINS.github.io/README.md

-# TRISTINWATKINS.github.io
+# My example of a github page
-Hello, This is a readme file on this website code thing I did for CS208
+Hello, Welcome to my example of my githuge page, Hopefully everything looks ok and I get full credit for this. :)